freeCodeCamp/guide/src/pages/articles/python/setting-up-python-web-framework-django-and-flask/index.md

 ---
-title: Setting up Python Web Framework Django and Flask
+title: Setting Up Python Web Framework Django and Flask
 ---
 In this article, we shall be discussing how to install [Django](https://www.djangoproject.com/) and [Flask](http://flask.pocoo.org/) - two popular web frameworks written in Python.